GALLERY

 The following instructions apply to glaze-base that is prepared and that you are going to leave to sit.
 First, stir the glaze-base well so there is no thick layer on the sides or bottom of the container.
 Then, with one hand, stir the glaze around and around, always going in the same direction, gradually letting the circular movement you are making become smaller and smaller.
 It is important to do this as just doing it for one minute, will prevent the glaze-base from hardening.
 It can remain liquid for months without being touched.
 When not in use, cover the basin to keep the glaze-base as clean as possible.

-The drying procedure of the glaze-base the drying time of a glaze-base depends on the temperature and humidity of where you are working, the type of glaze-base, its thickness and how absorbent the bisque is.
+The drying procedure of the glaze-base and the drying time of a glaze-base depend on the temperature and humidity of where you are working, the type of glaze-base, its thickness and how absorbent the bisque is.
 There are four drying stages:

 a.
 Dry enough to move.